Vargnatt/SST/README.md

 # SST
-SST: Single-Stream Temporal Action Proposal
+SST: Single-Stream Temporal Action Proposal (forked and modified on the basis of Ranjay Krishna's implementation)

 # Dependencies
 1. pytorch